Spondylolisthesis occurs in the lower back and is the forward slipping of a onto the vertebrae below it.

 Spondylolisthesis can be hereditary or caused by a birth defect.
 It can also be the result of sports that overstretch and put excessive stress on the low back.

 Diagnosis of spondylolisthesis starts with a physical exam and medical history.
-Other procedures and tests may be needed to diagnose spondylolisthesis, including x-rays or computed tomography (CT).
+Other procedures and tests may be needed to diagnose spondylolisthesis, including or (CT).

 There are different treatment options depending on the severity of your symptoms: